 Clicking on a VSCO link on someone’s Instagram bio can tell you more about the person, but will it also tell them about you?

-In other words, will they know if you click on their VSCO link on their Instagram Bio?
+In other words, can someone see if you click their VSCO link on their Instagram Bio?
 If yes, you might not want to click on the link at all.

 Looking at someone’s profile on Instagram is one thing, and letting them know that you did that is a completely different problem.
 You certainly don’t want others to know what you have been doing, do you?

 This blog will explore whether it is OK to click on a VSCO link on someone’s Instagram bio.
 We will discuss all your questions about VSCO links on Instagram here in this blog.
 So, stick with us.

 If You Click on VSCO Link in Someone’s Instagram Bio, Will They Know?

 Instagram allows its users to view and analyze much of the data pertaining to their accounts, such as views, likes, and comments.
 You can see how many people like your posts, who likes your posts, who comments on your posts, and who views your story.